1860 (film)

-1860 is a 1934 Italian historical film directed by Alessandro Blasetti and starring Giuseppe Gulino, Aida Bellia and Gianfranco Giachetti.
+1860 is a 1934 Italian historical film directed by Alessandro Blasetti, starring Giuseppe Gulino, Aida Bellia and Gianfranco Giachetti.

-The film presages Italian neorealism in that it was shot mainly on location.
-Some scenes were also shot at the Cines Studios in Rome.
+The film presages Italian neorealism in that it was shot mainly on location while some scenes were shot at the Cines Studios in Rome.
 Also, most contemporaneous historical epics used a star to focus on grand historical characters.
-This film focuses on a character whom nobody knows or will ever know; a patriot riding to get the assistance of Giuseppe Garibaldi.
+This film focuses on a character who nobody knows or will ever know, a patriot riding to get the assistance of Giuseppe Garibaldi.
 This film (in its heralding of neorealism) illustrates how the average man plays a part in grand histories.
-The film also uses non-actors (a key element of Italian neorealism) and a rarity for its time and era.
+The film also uses non-actors (a key element of Italian neorealism), a rarity for its time and era.